Anatomically aware dual-hop learning for pulmonary embolism detection in CT pulmonary angiograms: Experimental analysis

-Our intuition is that performance improvements are brought by two changes to the nature of the input: \begin{enumerate} \item Eliminating anatomical structures (e.g., liver and ribs) in which pulmonary embolism cannot be present, but still are proximal to the areas of interest, which could require additional expressiveness to rule out.
-Such anatomical structures could act as distractors, therefore removing them from the input images should be beneficial. \item Lowering the size of the image by removing background space and clutter, focus on the relevant areas only and allow for greater resolution of such areas of interest (e.g., lungs), while keeping the size of the network input the same.
-In CTPAs, on average 34\%, up to 80\% of the image can be background space, as illustrated in Table \ref{table:CroppingAblation}, respectively Figure \ref{fig:CroppingRatio}.
-While our pipeline takes as input the entire image, resized to a fixed input size, we expect our anatomical cropping preprocessing to be compatible when using popular cropping augmentations as well, since it ensures more salient, non-background crops. \end{enumerate}
+The results are presented in Table \ref{table:CroppingAblation}.
+Our intuition is that performance improvements are brought by two changes to the nature of the input: \begin{enumerate} \item Eliminating anatomical structures (e.g., liver and ribs) in which pulmonary embolism cannot be present.
+Such eliminated regions could still be proximal to the areas of interest, but they would require additional expressiveness to rule out.
+If present, such anatomical structures act as distractors, therefore removing them from the input images should be beneficial. \item Lowering the size of the image by removing background space and clutter, focus on the relevant areas only and allow for greater resolution of such areas of interest (e.g., lungs), while keeping the size of the network input the same.
+In CTPAs, on average 34\%, up to 80\% of the image can be space not relevant for PE detection, as illustrated in Table \ref{table:CroppingAblation} and Figure \ref{fig:CroppingRatio}, respectively.
+While our pipeline takes as input the entire image, resized to a fixed input size, we expect the anatomical cropping step to be compatible when using popular cropping augmentations as well, since it ensures more salient, non-background crops. \end{enumerate}

 Since the cropping process results in different image sizes for each study, the cropping output is resized to a fixed size before being fed into the pipeline, to allow for batch training.
 This restriction allows us to only evaluate the gain in performance that can be obtained by using more salient images, and not the potential speedups.
 While different proxies could have been used to measure speed up, classification performance maximization was the focus of our work.